wp-sigmadevs/easy-demo-importer/readme.txt

 * **Media Import Control for Speed:** Our plugin offers flexibility by letting users choose whether to include media during demo imports.
 Disabling media import can speed up the setup for those who don't need media files.
 * **Plugin Settings and Theme Options:** Can be configured to import any plugin settings and theme options, ensuring a cohesive website setup.
 * **Fluent Forms Import:** Automatically imports Fluent Forms, retaining your forms' integrity.
-* **Slider Revolution Import:** Automatically imports Slider Revolution slides, retaining your forms' integrity.
+* **Slider Revolution Import:** Automatically imports Slider Revolution slides, ensuring the slides' functionalities.
 * **Modern React-Powered Pages:** Enjoy modern, React-powered pages for a seamless user experience.
 * **Built-in Required Plugins Installer:** Simplify the installation process of necessary plugins right from the start.
 * **System Status Checker:** Our built-in system status checker acts as a helpful pre-import checklist, alerting you to any potential issues that need addressing.